What are Instagram Web Profiles?

 - They click on your child’s username from someone else’s public profile, through a tag (such as @jeanbeannh)

-Even private accounts will have a web profile – but photos won’t be visible
+Private accounts have a web profile – but photos won’t be visible

 What Parents can do to protect their child’s privacy on Instagram